JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Note, here we use the `$SRCROOT/../..` as path to the root of our Gradle project.
+Note, here we use the `$SRCROOT/../..` as the path to the root of our Gradle project.
-It may depend on the way how one created the project in Xcode.
+It can depend on the way you created the project in Xcode.
 Also, we use the generated `gradlew` script,
-it is assumed you run the Gradle build once, before using Xcode on a fresh machine
+it is assumed that you run the Gradle build at least once, before using Xcode on a fresh machine

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script.png') }})